thopsialive/NBA-Drafts-Player-Impact/READme.md

 ## Final Focus Question

-Is the NBA competitively balance?
+Is the NBA competitively balanced?
 The NBA draft is there to ensure quality teams throughout the league.
 What is the impact of the best players drafted into the worst performing teams?